What is outdoor education?

 Options available for Silver Duke of Edinburgh programs

-More information on the Year 10 B2M program page
+More information on the Year 10 Capstone program page

 Year 11 – BGS Outdoor Education Leadership Program (OELP) – Approximately 40 Year 10 boys are selected to attend an in-house leadership training program at BGS in late November to teach them about leadership and equip them with skills and confidence to assist with outdoor ed programs with the younger boys the following year.
 This select entry program runs for 3 terms during Year 11 and has produced a large portion of our school leaders over the past few years and is a strong pillar of our student leadership development programs.

 Options for Silver or Gold Duke of Edinburgh Program

 Year 12 -A whole year level three-night leadership, team-work and goal setting retreat to Howmans Gap, just near Falls Creek.
 All boys ascend Mt Bogong, Victoria’s highest mountain at 1986 metres, appropriately named ‘Big Fella.’